SameyoRoi/BookStore/README.md

 - This application also contains a login and signup function for users
 - If you login in role Admin, you can search for user's information
 - If you buy the book, the application does not require you to login
-- This web application is also my assignment under the requirement of teacher in class
 - This web works well on desktop, not for mobile

 ## Preview Screenshot